pranavsrinivas29/Blogs-Recommender-System/README.md

 This project builds a **multi-level hybrid blog recommendation system** using a combination of popularity-based, content-based, collaborative filtering approaches.
 It is based on three main datasets: author information, blog metadata, and user-blog interaction (ratings).

 ---
+## Introduction
+### Recommender System
+A Recommender System is a type of algorithm or software application that provides personalized suggestions to users based on their preferences, behaviors, or other users' data.
+These systems are widely used in platforms like Netflix, Amazon, YouTube, and Spotify to help users discover products, movies, music, etc., that they are likely to enjoy.

+Types of Recommender Systems
+- Content-Based Filtering
+    - Idea: Recommends items similar to those the user has liked in the past.
+    - How: Uses item features (e.g., genre, keywords) and compares them with the user’s profile.
+    - Example: If you watched many action movies, it suggests other action films.

+- Collaborative Filtering
+    - Idea: Recommends items that similar users liked.
+    - Types:
+    - User-based: Find users similar to you and suggest what they liked.
+    - Item-based: Find items similar to what you liked and recommend them.
+    - Example: "Users who watched X also watched Y."

+- Hybrid Methods
+    - Idea: Combine content-based and collaborative filtering for better results.
+    - Example: Netflix combines your viewing history (content-based) with what similar users are watching (collaborative).

+---

 ## 🗂️ Datasets Used